- On This Page

 - Troubles with 2FA

-On Nov.
-2, 2022, before winter quarter 2023 registration (Nov.
-4-18, 2022), the UW will require two-factor authentication (2FA) for your UW NetID account to protect sensitive data and information at the UW.
+The UW requires two-factor authentication (2FA) for your UW NetID account to protect sensitive data and information at the UW, and to comply with federal data security regulations.
 With 2FA, you sign in first with your UW NetID, then use a 2FA device (such as your smartphone) to confirm your identity.
-Please be ready by Nov.
-2 so you don’t run into issues registering for winter classes.
+Please be ready so you don’t run into issues.

 Don’t wait — “Lock down your login” today using Duo for 2FA.